-When you drag and Drop the Chart from Toolbox to Design space, a new window called Select Chart Type will be opened to select required chart from the available once.
+When you drag and Drop the Chart from Toolbox to Design space, a new window called Select Chart Type will be opened to select the required chart from the available once.
 In this example, we are selecting Simple Pie Chart as shown in below screenshot.

-Once you click on Ok button, Pie chart will be displayed in design region with dummy data.
+Once you click on Ok button, Pie chart will be displayed in the design region with dummy data.

 Click on the empty space around the Pie Chart will open the Chart Data window

-- Values: Any Numeric (Metric) value such as sales amount, Tax, Total Sales, Customer count etc. All these values will be aggregated using aggregate function (Sum, Count etc) because we are grouping them with the category group items.
+- Values: Any Numeric (Metric) value such as sales amount, Tax, Total Sales, Customer count etc. All these values will be aggregated using an aggregate function (Sum, Count etc) because we are grouping them with the category group items.

 - Category Group: Please specify the Column name on which you want to partition you Pie Chart.

-NOTE: Please be careful when dragging the columns to values region, if you mishandled or dropped in design area will end up in mess.
+NOTE: Please be careful when dragging the columns to values region.
+If you mishandled or dropped in design area will end up in mess.

 Click on the Preview button to see the report preview.